 Remember, we are trying to get the proportion of neighborhoods that

-are and are not designated as Opportunity zones.
-This means we need a
+are urban, suburban and rural.
+This means we need a numerator - the

-numerator - the number of neighborhoods that are and are not designated
+number of neighborhoods that are urban, suburban and rural.
+This is what

 Next, this table is piped into mutate()